minimapletinytools/WCBG/8treasures.md

 ## Animals
 Each account can control up to one animal.
 Animals can be purchased from the using LIFE from the marketplace.
 Animals themselves also hold LIFE that they game obtain from interacting with the world.

 ## Gameplay
-Gameplay is comparable to the mobile battle royale game called "Black Survival".
 All actions are executed on chain.

 ### Map
 The game takes place on a cell based world map which animals can traverse and interact.
 At each cell, an animal can: